KSP-KOS/KOS/doc/source/structures/orbits/eta.rst

-    Also be aware that in the stock KSP game (things may be different if you install a mod like Principia that changes the orbital calculation model) ``ETA:APOAPSIS`` can be decieving when looking at some large orbits.  kOS will only return the fake bignum ``3.402823E+38`` for those orbits that are mathematically *actual* hyperbolic escape tragectories, not the orbits that are elliptical but the game still lets them escape anyway because of the limits of the Sphere of Influence model.
+    Also be aware that in the stock KSP game (things may be different if you install a mod like Principia that changes the orbital calculation model) ``ETA:APOAPSIS`` can be deceiving when looking at some large orbits.  kOS will only return the fake bignum ``3.402823E+38`` for those orbits that are mathematically *actual* hyperbolic escape trajectories, not the orbits that are elliptical but the game still lets them escape anyway because of the limits of the Sphere of Influence model.